 Keep a container, like a small box or a reusable litter bag, in your vehicle to collect personal trash securely until you can get to an appropriate trash container.
 Keep extra trash bags and plastic shopping bags in your car so you and your passengers won’t have an excuse to leave trash on the side of the road or abandoned in a parking lot.

 At home secure the lid on your trash cart to keep the trash contained until pickup day.
-If you have a recycling bin place loose paper and lighter items on the bottom and heavier containers on top to.
+If you have a recycling bin, place loose paper and lighter items on the bottom and heavier containers on top.
 Securing trash and recyclables at the curb will help keep trash from getting blown out onto the street.
 Together we can live litter free and enjoy a more beautiful community.